wojtekmaj/react-pdf/README.md

 #### Create React App

-Create React App uses Webpack under the hood, but instructions for Webpack will not work.
-[Standard instructions](#standard-browserify-and-others) apply.
+Create React App uses Webpack under the hood, so you can follow [Webpack instructions](#webpack).

+[Standard instructions](#standard-browserify-and-others) will also work.
+In Create React App, you can copy `pdf.worker.js` file from `pdfjs-dist/build` to `public` directory in order for it to be copied to your project's output folder at build time.

 #### Standard (Browserify and others)